yaneyba/my-job-track/docs/SEO_IMPLEMENTATION.md

 ### 1. **Hero Section Messaging**
 - **Old**: "Professional Job Tracking Software for Service Providers"
-- **New**: "Dead Simple CRM built for Landscapers, Handymen & Contractors"
+- **New**: "Simple CRM built for Landscapers, Handymen & Contractors"

 ### 2. **Feature Descriptions**
 - **Focus**: What it does simply, not technical capabilities